 Cats sometimes become quieter and louder, too, depending on their vocalizations as healthy animals.
 Changes in the sounds your cat makes are usually more noticeable than subtle personality changes.

 During the last few hours of a cat’s life, its breathing begins to change.
 How much so depends on whether the cat is succumbing to sickness or old age.
-Cats suffering from an illness are likely to be in pain, so they may roll around and meow during their final hours.
+Cats with an illness are likely to be in pain, so they may roll around and meow during their final hours.

 Some cats will pant like they’re trying to catch their breath.
 Others will gasp and wheeze as they struggle to breathe.
 And when the respiratory system starts to shut down, cats begin to gurgle.
 This indicates that it’s time for the cat to go.